ElliotNB/observable-slim/README.md

 var ppp = ObservableSlim.create(data.testing.test, true, function(changes) { console.log("Third observable");console.log(changes); });
 ```

-- A change to ppp.testb will trigger the callback on all three observables.
+- A change to `ppp.testb` will trigger the callback on all three observables.
-- A change to p.testing.test.testb will also trigger the callback on all three observables.
+- A change to `p.testing.test.testb` will also trigger the callback on all three observables.
-- A change to pp.testc will only trigger the first observable and second observable.
+- A change to `pp.testc` will only trigger the first and second observable.
-- A change to p.blah will only trigger the first observable.
+- A change to `p.blah` will only trigger the first observable.

 ### Add observers